YwFlare/ywflare.github.io/_pages/includes/intro.md

 My research interests include semantic segmentation, action segmentation and attention mechanisms.
 My graduation thesis, supervised by Dr. [Qibin Hou](https://houqb.github.io/), is focused on mutil-sacle attention in action segmentation.
 Excitingly, a paper on Semi-Supervised Semantic Segmentation is in preparation.

 In addition, I am an sports enthusiast and running is my favorite activity.
 I participate in several half marathons every year.
 I have practiced martial arts and taekwondo.
 I am also a skilled swimmer and have recently been learning how to play badminton.

+I am the initiator of the [GloryPath](https://nkuflare.com/), which embodies a beautiful vision.